 Using these tints and shades, you can also create depth and character in your area.
 Do you know that in this complimentary palette, the tints are used as the focal points?
 As a result, it can produce anything right from a vibrant, splendid style to a gentle, sophisticated look.

 On the color wheel, these are exact opposites.
-It is more of a variation in the complementary colors scheme.
+It is more of a variation in the complementary color scheme.
 This is considered one of the ideal concepts for beginners because there’s hardly any chance to mess up.
 What you can do here is-

 - Select a color (Let’s say I have selected a Blue color).